Beta

 The LAX → NRT corridor is one of the most-searched transpacific award routes, and because no single sweet spot is tagged specifically to Asia economy in our current data set, the binding constraint becomes rate-shopping across multiple programs rather than locking in one obvious winner.
 That framing matters: without a clearly dominant chart rate to anchor your search, the decision tree starts with which program prices this route lowest in economy, then works backward to which bank currencies can get you there.

 For transpacific routes to Japan, the two alliances doing the heaviest lifting are Star Alliance and oneworld.
-That means your first availability searches should run through Air Canada Aeroplan on the Star Alliance side — it prices transpacific economy on partners like ANA and United — and American Airlines AAdvantage or Alaska Airlines Mileage Plan on the oneworld side, where Japan Airlines is the critical partner carrier on this exact route.
+That means your first availability searches should run through a transfer partner on the Star Alliance side — it prices transpacific economy on partners like ANA and United — and American Airlines AAdvantage or Alaska Airlines Mileage Plan on the oneworld side, where Japan Airlines is the critical partner carrier on this exact route.
 Air France-KLM Flying Blue prices SkyTeam metal and runs periodic promo awards, though its Tokyo coverage is thinner than the Star/oneworld options.
 Run searches across all three before committing to any transfer.

 Economy saver space on LAX–NRT is genuinely available outside peak windows, but "outside peak" deserves definition.
 Golden Week (late April–early May), Obon (mid-August), New Year's, and cherry blossom season (late March–early April) all see compressed saver inventory.
 ANA and JAL both protect revenue cabins aggressively during these windows, and partner award space is the first to disappear.
 If your travel falls inside any of those bands, budget extra lead time — six to eleven months out — and be prepared for program-hopping to find one that has released space before the others.